MobleyLab/off-ffcompare/README.md

         * < 200 heavy atoms
         * no metals
         * proper valency, that is no first row elements with > 5 bonds
+        * `python filter_molecules.py` assuming DrugBank.sdf, eMolecules.sdf.gz and eMolecules_incremental.sdf.gz are in the current directory.
     2. If starting from a list of SMILES strings, can generate a single conformer with oechem
     * [VTL will fill this in]